 Suspension, well how far do you want to go, just lowering springs or coilovers?

 Either way I’d get the alignment sorted afterwards, a must.
-Before doing that check out you have decent matching tyres, it’s all a bit pointless having the other related suspension work done if you have crap, worn rubber on.
+Before doing that check out you have decent matching tyres, it’s all a bit pointless having the other related suspension work done if you have crap, worn rubber on.:thinking:

 Can’t help with where to have fitted down your way, if near me Derbyshire then yes.
 Others can help there.